onqtam/onqtam.github.io/_posts/2019-12-12-pch-unity-cmake-3-16.md

             - make every .cpp explicitly include the precompiled header
                 - problematic if the same .cpp file is used in 2 or more CMake targets with different PCHs
                     - move that .cpp into a static lib, compile it only once and link against that!
-    - if you are using GCC but are using ccls/clangd or anything else as a language server which is based on clang
+    - if you are using GCC but are using ccls/clangd or anything else as a language server which is based on clang:
         - those tools might not work because they will try to read the .gch file produced by GCC - [bug report](https://bugs.llvm.org/show_bug.cgi?id=41579) (along with a patch)

 ## Unity builds